PERSONAL PROPERTY STATEMENT FILING TIPS

 Thank you for visiting our self help filing tips.
 This information is intended to serve as a guide for preparing a Michigan Personal Property Tax Statement.
 Our main goal is to simplify the sometimes lengthy and confusing instructions and address problems commonly experienced by filers.
 For your convenience, we have compiled concise, step by step instructions including various tips for the reporting process.
 We have also included helpful on-line references that can be utilized as a valuable resource.
 Please keep in mind that this is only a general guide and you are encouraged to consult a tax professional regarding specific situations you may have.
 (TIP): If you have sold, closed or moved your business please notify the Assessor immediately to avoid the possibility of being assessed in error.

 Please note, state law (MCL 211.19) requires that all businesses in Michigan, unless specifically exempt from personal property tax, MUST file a personal property statement by February 20th of each year.
+Please review the Annual Filing Requirement to determine eligibility for exemption.
 (TIP): Failure to file this form by the due date is a misdemeanor and will jeopardize your right to appeal your assessment with the State Tax Commission.

 Beginning with the 2010 tax year, the city of Grand Rapids was one of the first jurisdictions in the state to offer on-line filing of Personal Property Statements.
 Notices are sent to all known owners each year that provide all the information needed to submit their filing on-line.
 (TIP): E-filing will save you time each year as the system will automatically carry forward last year’s data.
 You will only need to update the fields that have changed.
 You can also attach documents to your filing by clicking on the “upload files” tab.
 It is a simple and convenient, and best of all it’s FREE.
 Please visit the following website link for more information.